antcsny/Data-collection-app-V2/README.md

 # Data collector

-This tool is made to collect sensor data from KUKA KR 3 R540 robotic arm.
+This tool is made to collect and plot sensor data from KUKA KR 3 R540 robotic arm.
-It collects the system vairables via a custom KRL submodule and trace data from the KUKA Trace module.
+It collects the system vairables via a custom KRL submodule and trace data from the KUKA Trace module of the robot controler.

+For the tests, we can use three idetntical KUKA Cell with robotic arms, as one is shown here :

 ![Robot Image](./images/KUKA.jpg)

+The robot is driven by a controler, that takes care of the power supply of each DC motor independantly, robot program, memory and security.
+A robot program is stored in a text format in .src file, associated with a .dat file for program data, each written in KRL programming language.
+Global variables, which can be accessed by Python, are located in $config.dat file.
+Among global variables there are system variables in read only access, and this Python tool use it to collect data from the robot.

+As the purpose of this tool is to make a diagnosis on the robot arm health, the robot program is a full-range motion on each axis of the robot.
+One motor iteration consists of a axis movement by a defined angle from the default position, on positive then negative side.
+Data analysis for diagnosis is curenly in developement.

-For each of the 6 motors, the following variables are measured by system variables:
+For each of the 6 motors of the robot arm, the following variables are measured by system variables:
 - Position
 - Torque
 - Current draw
 - Temperature

-This collects the data in real time with system variables.
+This tool can collect the data in real time with system variables.
 The main latency factor is the network quality, so an ethernet connection is preffered over Wi-Fi.
 The data is buffered on the robot side but has a hard-coded limit of 20000 samples.
 The sampling rate has to be configured in accordance of the length of an acquisition and with the network connection quality.
+If the write index in the buffers reach the maximum value (size of the buffer), it will loop back to the begining of the buffer.
+Data from system variables is lost when the write index reach the read index

 Besides the system variables, the robot controler can measure the traces of the robot.
 It is a way intended by KUKA to recover data from the robot, that can measure the folowwing variables :